Today we are providing a Google Analytics Public Service Announcement.

 Audience, Acquisition, Behavior, Conversions.

 These are your default reports.
 You can select a date range for these reports, and they generate in seconds.
-They are readily available, and they just work.
+They are readily available, and they work how you want them to work.

 Sampled data in Google Analytics